-Imagine taking a journey north, passing through rough waters or snow covered terrain, when suddenly a mountain cliff comes into view, rising 307 meters above the Arctic Ocean.
-While travellers once had to climb up the cliff, now it is accessible by bus from Honningsvåg.
+Imagine going on a northbound journey, passing through rough waters and snow-covered soil, and suddenly you see a mountain cliff that rises over 1,000 feet above the Arctic Ocean.
+While the travelers in earlier years had to climb up this mountain, today it is accessible by bus from Honningsvåg.

 Discovered in 1553

-Still, the feeling of walking up to the cliff is extraordinary and gives you a feeling of being at the end of the world as you know it.
-This is the same feeling the first explorers must have had when they reached this majestic cliff in 1553, in search of the Northeast Passage.
-Two of the three British ships never returned home, while the third survived to name it the North Cape.
+Still, the feeling of walking onto the cliff is extraordinary and gives you a feeling of being at the end of the world.
+This is the exact same feeling the first explorers must have had when they reached this majestic cliff in 1553 in search of the Northeast Passage.
+Two of the three British ships never returned home;the third survived to name it North Cape.

-More than a hundred years later, Italian priest Francesco Negri arrived at the same place, on what is described as purely a tourist trip.
-But it wasn't until 1873, when King Oscar climbed these steep cliffs, that North Cape really became a tourist attraction, as the King's effort sparked great interest all over the world.
+More than 100 years later, Italian priest Francesco Negri arrived at the same place, in what is described as purely a ‘tourist’ visit.
+But it was not until 1873 when King Oscar climbed these steep cliffsthat North Cape really became a ‘tourist attraction’, and the king´s effort sparked great interest all over the world.

-Today there is a combined museum and restaurant at the plateau.
-There, you can learn more about the early expeditions to North Cape and watch a panoramic film that takes you through four seasons, in a landscape full of contrasts, light and breathtaking scenery.
-The North Cape is a spectacular place for experiencing both the Northern Lights in the winter and the summer Midnight Sun.
+Today there is a combined museum and restaurant at the plateau where you can learn more aboutthe early expeditions to North Cape and watch a panoramic film that takes you through the four seasons in a landscape full of contrasts and breathtaking scenery.
+You’ll also see the symbolic globe monument that marks the end point of Europe.
+North Cape is a spectacular place for experiencing both the northern lights in the winter and midnight sun in the summer.